 Anaplan Essentials (3 hrs) Click Anaplan Essentials tile on your dashboard to get a brief overview o f the history and evo lution of the Anaplan platform.

 Overview for Anaplan Users

 Learn to Speak Anaplan (5 min) Get familiar with key terminology

 Essentials of Model Building (4 hrs.)
-Get started with foundations on model building
+Click the Anaplan Essentials tile on your dashboard and select this course to get started with foundations on model building

 New User Experience (UX) Training (90 min) Learn the basics for navigating and building end user dashboards with the Anaplan User Experience